How To Write Sloan’s Pre-Interview Essays

 Advice for Writing Sloan’s Pre-Interview Essays

 Before we dive into more specific advice, it’s helpful to consider what Sloan is looking to learn about applicants through this phase of the process.
 According to our resident Sloan guru (and former Sloan adcom), Kristen Lindeman, the intent of each question is quite targeted.
 She shares that “For Essay 1, Sloan is looking for fit and to ensure that the applicant aligns with their mission.
 It also is an opportunity to showcase contribution.
-Essay 2 is meant to demonstrate analytical ability, and ability to translate data into impact/recommendations.”
+Essay 2 should demonstrate analytical ability, and ability to translate data into impact/recommendations.”

 The most important criteria for the story you select is that you and your actions are the central characters.
-Sometimes people think that, because something they did only impacted a small number of people, their contribution is not significant enough for the adcom to care about.
+Sometimes people think that, because something they did only impacted a small number of people, their contribution lacks significance for the adcom to care about.
 This is not necessarily true!
 If it is something you took the initiative to do (as opposed to being asked) and your efforts improved the experience of even a few (in a DEI-focused way), that can make for a powerful essay.
 Past clients have written about driving initiatives around inclusion, making the recruiting process more welcoming to underrepresented populations and facilitating group dynamics that encouraged quieter team members to speak up.

 We hope that gets your mind going as you sit down to write Sloan’s pre-interview essays!
 As you prepare for your interview, here are a few more articles you may find interesting: